 Days 2, 3, 4 and 5: Siargao

-We’ve dedicated 4 full days to Siargao in this 30‑day Philippines itinerary.
+We’ve dedicated 4 full days to Siargao in this 30-day Philippines itinerary.
 This is the minimum we consider to properly enjoy what the island offers, but of course you could stay much longer.
-If you want a more relaxed pace or plan to surf, traveler‑to‑traveler, we suggest you extend your stay by at least a couple more days.
+If you want a more relaxed pace or plan to surf, we suggest extending your stay by at least a couple more days.

-In our Siargao Guide you’ll find loads of info for your stay, but this could be a good plan for the days dedicated on this trip:
+In our Siargao Guide you’ll find loads of info for your stay, but here’s a good way to plan your time there:

-1. Day for your first island hopping (boat trips between islands) to the 3 islands (Daku, Naked and Guyam) + Mam’on.
+- Spend a day on your first island-hopping trip (boat trips between islands) to the three main islands—Daku, Naked and Guyam—plus Mam’on.
 You can read more in Island hopping in Siargao.

-2. Day by motorbike/tricycle: Magpupungko, Alegría, Tak Tak Falls and other Siargao beaches.
-There’s even a designed route and a map in Things to do in Siargao.
+- Spend a day exploring by motorbike or tricycle: Magpupungko, Alegria, Tak Tak Falls and other Siargao beaches.
+We’ve even put together a suggested route and map in Things to do in Siargao.

-4. Day of island hopping to Sohoton or Corregidor Island, or a surf day.
+- Spend a day island hopping around Sohoton or Corregidor Island, or spend the day surfing.
 You could also just relax on the beaches or do whatever else you fancy—there’s no shortage of plans!

 Mamom Island